nickmckenney/Building-a-JSON-API/readme.md

 **Please utilize Slack** to get help from your classmates, who will be more readily-available than the instructors.

-The instructors will be offering support each day during Office Hours.
+The instructors will be offering support each day during Open Office Hours.
+This will occur for one hour once per day.

 Students will be limited to `5 minutes` at a time with one-on-one instructor support during Office hours.
-We are doing this to ensure we can support ALL students during a session as well giving you an opportunity to try working through your problem.
+We are doing this to ensure we can support ALL students during a session as well as giving you an opportunity to try working through your problem.
 You may have additional time with instructors during a session after an attempt to solve your problem :)